Shiori1203/hello-world/README.md

 Day 24: 19/12/2017
 Today's Progress:
 Learned how to code on CodePen :) Completed HTML/CSS/bootstrap/jQuery courses yesterday.
-Gonna move on to building my portfolio website from scratch.
+Moving on to building my portfolio website from scratch.

-Writing some basic codes HTML/CSS/JS.
+Wrote some basic codes with HTML/CSS/JS.

 Day 25: 20/12/2017

 Today's Progress:

 Worked on my portfolio.
 Wrote some codes to make a navbar with bootstrap from scratch. (maybe I won't need to write from scratch if I get used to it but for now, just to make sure I understand how it works!)
 It worked.
 Took me an hour to understand every codes in it though.
 Updated my progress with GIF :)